YajanaRao/Serenity/README.md

 ## What is this ?

-Serenity is a audio player which focuses on playing Music, Meditation and Podcasts.
+Serenity is a free app which focuses on playing Music, Meditation and Podcasts.
 It let's you stream songs from various sources including Local and Online storage devices

 ## Pre-alpha release